bradleysepos/marsh/README.markdown

 marsh build [config_file]
 ```

 Where `config_file` is the path to the build configuration file for your site.
-If not specified, `marsh` defaults to using the `marsh-config.yaml` file in the current working directory.
+You may also specify a directory containing a build configuration file named `marsh-config.yaml`.
+Where `config_file` is not specified, `marsh` defaults to using the `marsh-config.yaml` file in the current working directory.

 Output is written to the path defined in the build configuration file, e.g., "public".